What is a Class Q Barn Conversion in Planning? (2024)

 The Class Q prior approval process is not informed by planning policies and instead follows the criteria set out within The Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended), Schedule 2, Part 3, Class Q, which considers the change of use of agricultural buildings to residential use.

-If the building has been used for any other purpose, for example, as a stables to keep horses, or for storage for anything other than agricultural purposes, then Class Q would not apply and full planning permission would be required.
+If the building is not part of an agricultural, for example, as an equestrian facility, then Class Q would not apply and full planning permission would be required.

 Is Your Agricultural Barn Capable of Residential Conversion?